4 Tips for Setting Up Your Home Office

 If you choose to sit in a wooden chair from the kitchen table while you work, you’ll soon find that aches and pains in your back and shoulders will quickly distract you!
 It’s very worth it to invest in a high-quality, executive-level office chair.
 You’ll be spending a lot of time in that chair, so why get the best one you can afford?
 It’s not only important for your comfort, but also for your health!

 You also want to ensure you have a comfortable temperature and airflow in the room.
 Tower fans are great options for small office spaces, and if you want even more of a refreshing breeze, you can set up a small personal fan right on the desk itself.
+In the colder months, you might choose a small heater that will either sit on your desktop to keep your hands warm or on the floor to help your feel more comfortable.
+A larger room heater or tower space heater is also a great option for warming your entire home office and making your workday much cozier.

 Think about lighting, too.
 At home, you have the advantage of using more eye-sensitive lighting options besides fluorescent lighting.
 A mix of desk lamps, standing lamps and soft overhead light can help you achieve the right amount of brightness that won’t give you a headache.